 JPMorgan Chase & Co. is the largest commercial bank in the US.
 1 Chase Bank is the consumer and commercial banking division of the company, and they offer their flagship Chase credit cards as well as private-label credit cards for several major international companies.
 2

-This means you’ll most likely see items labeled “JPMCB” on your credit report if you have a Chase credit card or you’ve applied for one.
+This means you’ll most likely see items labeled “JPMCB” on your credit report if you have one of the following Chase credit cards or you’ve applied for one:

 In addition, JPMorgan Chase can appear on your credit report under any of the following names: